mmistakes/made-mistakes-jekyll/_posts/2012-09-04-ssgetchel-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @ssgetchel"
+title: "Sunglasses at the beach"
 description: "PaperFaces portrait of @ssgetchel drawn with Paper by 53 on an iPad."
 image: paperfaces-ssgetchel-instagram-lg
 thumb: paperfaces-ssgetchel-instagram-150.jpg